rmorales723/FinalProject/README.md

 ## Project Description
 Short description about the project
-This project creates appointments for clients that personal training with a specific trainer.....
+This project creates appointments for clients that personal training with a specific trainer.

+ # Sign Up Page

+The react front end of the project has sign up page and here is a screenshot of the sign up page:

+TODO: add sign up page screenshot here

+We have `Signup` react component that posts the user typed data for the user being created (signed up) from the frontend to the Rails backend API.
+It lets the user add the user information (e.g. name, username, password, skill, credential etc.).

+When the user hits the `Sign Up` button after typing the user information, it makes a `POST` API call to the backend Rails API and the user record is created and saved in the backend database.
+And, the user is also logged into the application.
+We use `localStorage` to store the current user information to identify the currently signed in user.

 # Clients page